Should I buy or rent a home in Ecuador?

 If you have not spent a lot of time in Ecuador, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision...

 "Do not buy anything until you've lived in this country for at least 6 months!
 And preferably for over 1 year.
 Rent a house, an apartment, a condo first!
 Get to know the ENTIRE country.
 Travel, learn the language, get acclimatized, absorb the culture, and make friends ( both gringos and Ecuadorians ) ... then decide what place really fits you best and where you want to make your home.
 By then you'll have built up contacts, and learned the real prices ( not the tourist/gringo ones ), Then, and only then, should you consider buying.
 Once the rose-colored glasses have come off, you can make a sensible and informed decision about purchasing and possible investment.
 Don't buy a pig in a polk, as they say.
 Take your time.
-You'll be glad you did. ¡Bienvenida y buena suerte," explained one expat living in Ecuador.
+You'll be glad you did. ¡Bienvenida y buena suerte," said another expat in Ecuador.

 Please login to continue reading this article.